Haivision/srt/docs/API.md

 encrypted and will be decrypted by the receiver.
 This state is only possible on both sides in both directions simultaneously.

-- `SRT_KM_S_NOSECRET`: (HSv5 only) This site has set password, but data will be received as plain.
-This also means that sending the data from this party will not be received by the peer due to impossible decryption.
+- `SRT_KM_S_NOSECRET`: If this state is in the sending direction (`SRTO_SNDKMSTATE`), then it means that the sending party has set a passphrase, but the peer did not.
+In this case the sending party can receive unencrypted packets from the peer, but packets it sends to the peer will be encrypted and the peer will not be able to decrypt them.
+This state is only possible in HSv5.

 - `SRT_KM_S_BADSECRET`: The password is wrong (set differently on each party);
 encrypted payloads won't be decrypted in either direction.